Online conformal inference for multi-step time series forecasting: Experiments

 After an appropriate burn-in period, we generate \(N=2000\) data points.
-Under the sequential split and online learning settings, we create training sets \(\mathcal{D}_{\text{tr}}\) and calibration sets \(\mathcal{D}_{\text{cal}}\), each with a length of \(500\).
-Given the nonlinear structure of the DGP, we use feed-forward neural networks with a single hidden layer and lagged inputs to generate \(1\)- to \(3\)-step-ahead point forecasts (i.e.~\(H=3\)), using the \texttt{nnetar()} function from the \texttt{forecast} R package \citep{hyndman2024}.
-Note that it is not possible to derive analytic intervals for neural networks, thus we do not include neural network models when presenting the results.
+Under the sequential split and online learning settings, both training set \(\mathcal{D}_{\text{tr}}\) and calibration set \(\mathcal{D}_{\text{cal}}\) have size \(500\).
+Given the nonlinear DGP, we use feed-forward neural networks with a single hidden layer and lagged inputs to generate \(1\)- to \(3\)-step-ahead point forecasts (\(H=3\)), using the \texttt{nnetar()} function from the \texttt{forecast} R package \citep{hyndman2024}.
+Note that analytic prediction intervals are unavailable for neural networks, thus we do not include them when presenting the results.

-Figure~\ref{fig-NL_cov} illustrates the rolling coverage and interval width of each method, with calculations based on a rolling window of size \(100\).
-We see that MPID and AcMCP are able to maintain minor fluctuations around the target coverage of \(90\%\) across all time indices, contrasting with MSCP, MWCP, and MACP, which struggle to sustain the target coverage and display pronounced fluctuations over time.
-Moreover, all conformal prediction methods, except for MSCP, construct adaptive prediction intervals.
-They widen intervals in response to undercoverage and narrow them when overcoverage occurs.
-Notably, MPID and AcMCP demonstrate greater adaptability, displaying higher variability in interval widths compared to competing methods in order to uphold the desired coverage.
-AcMCP intervals are evidently narrower than MPID intervals for \(2\)-step-ahead forecasting but wider for \(3\)-step-ahead forecasting.
-AcMCP intervals appear to be more reasonable, as they tend to widen with increasing forecast horizons.
+Figure~\ref{fig-NL_cov} shows the rolling coverage and interval width of each method, computed on a rolling window of size \(100\).
+MPID and AcMCP are able to maintain minor fluctuations around the target coverage of \(90\%\) over time, whereas MSCP, MWCP, and MACP struggle to sustain the target level and display pronounced fluctuations over time.
+Moreover, all methods, except for MSCP, adapt interval widths to distributional changes, widening intervals in response to undercoverage and narrowing them under overcoverage.
+Notably, MPID and AcMCP demonstrate greater adaptability, with higher variability in interval widths compared to competing methods in order to uphold the desired coverage.
+The outcome of the rolling mean and median interval widths indicates that AcMCP produces generally narrower intervals than MPID for \(2\)-step-ahead forecasts but wider intervals for \(3\)-step-ahead forecasts.
+Furthermore, under AcMCP, the interval width at \(h=3\) exceeds that at \(h=2\) in \(53.41\%\) of the test cases, compared with only \(38.08\%\) under MPID.
+This pattern suggests more plausible behavior for AcMCP, as forecast uncertainty typically increases with the forecast horizon, leading to a greater tendency for wider prediction intervals.

 We provide further insights into the performance of these conformal prediction methods by presenting boxplots of the rolling coverage and interval width for each method, as depicted in Figure~\ref{fig-NL_box}.
 We observe that coverage variability is higher for MSCP, MWCP and MACP than for MPID and AcMCP, while MPID and AcMCP lead to a lower effective interval size.